icyleaf/poncho/README.md

 ### Load

 Poncho loads the environment file is easy to use.
-It accepts both single file and multiple files.
+It accepts both single file (or path) and multiple files.

 #### Orders